sifferman/labs-with-cva6/labs/branch-prediction.md

 1. Share your modified `"bht.sv"` that implements the global two-level adaptive branch predictor.
 2. What specifications did you decide on for your predictor?
 What is your BHT index generation algorithm?
 How wide is your GHR?
 Which address bits do you use for your address?
 3. Briefly explain your reasoning behind the BHT index generation algorithm you chose.
 4. Compare the performance of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp) for 3 different values of `NR_ENTRIES`.
-Display the hit rates in a table and explain your findings.
+Display the hit-rates in a table and explain your findings.

 ## Global Branch Predictor Specifications